-These Chapter 5 filing requirements set out the information required by the Ontario Energy Board (OEB) under the renewed regulatory framework (RRF) for electricity1 and the subsequently released Handbook for Utility Rate Applications (Handbook) to assess distributor applications involving planned expenditures on distribution systems and other infrastructure.
-A Distribution System Plan (DSP) consolidates the documentation related to a distributor's asset management process and capital expenditure plan, as described in the Handbook.2
+These Chapter 5A filing requirements set out the relevant information required by the Ontario Energy Board (OEB) under-in accordance with the renewed regulatory framework (RRF) for electricity2 and the subsequently released Handbook for Utility Rate

+Applications (Handbook) to assess distributor applications involving planned expenditures on distribution systems and general plant.
+A Small Utility's Distribution System Plan (DSP) consolidates the documentation related to a distributor's asset management process and capital expenditure plan, as described in the Handbook.3

-Good distributor planning is an essential prerequisite to the performance-based ratesetting approaches established under the Handbook, and necessary to ensure that the four performance outcomes the OEB has established for electricity distributors, namely Customer Focus, Operational Effectiveness, Public Policy Responsiveness, and Financial Performance3, are being achieved.
+Good distributor planning is an essential prerequisite to the performance-based ratesetting approaches established under the Handbook, and necessary to ensure that the four performance outcomes the OEB has established for electricity distributors, namely Customer Focus, Operational Effectiveness, Public Policy Responsiveness, and Financial Performance4, are being achieved.